Winston Bogarde: International career

 Bogarde (right) with Dennis Bergkamp, Jordi Cruyff and Richard Witschge at Euro 96.

 Courtesy of steady performances at Ajax, Bogarde was summoned to UEFA Euro 1996 by Netherlands manager Guus Hiddink, who also included him in the squad for the 1998 FIFA World Cup.
 A starter in the first competition, he only backed up Arthur Numan in the second.

 Bogarde had the chance to feature in his first start at a World Cup match against Brazil in the semi-finals, after starter Numan was suspended in the previous encounter against Argentina, but he sustained a serious shin injury during training and was hospitalised, being replaced by Philip Cocu.

 Coaching career

 On 8 November 2005, 34-year-old Bogarde announced his retirement from professional football.
 He returned to Ajax in the summer of 2017, being named assistant manager at their reserves under former teammate Michael Reiziger.
 When the latter took interim charge of the first team following the dismissal of Marcel Keizer, Bogarde took the same role in the second team for a 7–0 home win over Volendam on 22 December 2017.

 In March 2020, Bogarde was temporarily promoted to the first-team coaching staff by manager Erik ten Hag, as Christian Poulsen was absent due to possible contact with COVID-19; after the 3–1 win at Heerenveen, the upgrade was made permanent.
 In July, he was given a three-year contract in the role.

 Bogarde was ousted by Ajax on 1 June 2022, with one year remaining on his contract with the national champions.

+On 17 December 2025 it became clear that Winston Bogarde will assist Henk Ten Cate with Surinam national football team.
+The goal is qualification for the World Cup Football 2026 for the first time in history.